storyprotocol/documentation/docs/Protocol Concepts/spg/index.md

 ---
 The Story Protocol Gateway (SPG) is a group of periphery/utility smart contracts, deployed on our protocol that **allows you to combine independent operations** - like registering an [🧩 IP Asset](doc:ip-asset) and attaching License Terms to that IP Asset - **into one transaction to make your life easier**.

+This was primarily developed to make our [SDK](doc:sdk-overview) easier to use.

 For example, this `mintAndRegisterIpAndAttachPILTerms` is one of the functions in the SPG (more specifically in the `LicenseAttachmentWorkflows.sol`) that allows you to mint an NFT, register it as an IP Asset, and attach License Terms to it all in one call:

 ```sol LicenseAttachmentWorkflows.sol